cloudfoundry-attic/lattice-release/whetstone/README.md

 For example, to Run Tests against Bosh Lite deployed Diego Release and Loggregator:
     ginkgo -r -untilItFails -- -etcdAddress="10.244.16.2:4001" -domain="10.244.0.34.xip.io" -loggregatorAddress="loggregator.10.244.0.34.xip.io"

+#Notes on Running against Bosh Lite:
+  Cloudfoundry reccomends using xip.io with Bosh lite for DNS.
+  This has been very flaky for us, resulting in no such host errors.
+  The alternative that we have found is to use dnsmasq configured to resolve all xip.io addresses to the ip of the HA proxy.
+  This also requires creating a /etc/resolvers/io file that points to 127.0.0.1.
+See further instructions [here http://passingcuriosity.com/2013/dnsmasq-dev-osx/].